-The inhabitants of the sumptuous houses of the Barrio Sur, migrated northwards fleeing from the plague.
-While the mansions were used as tenements to shelter immigrants, giving rise to the conventillo.
-The tango, the theater and the cinema knew how to correctly describe this period of life in Buenos Aires.
+The inhabitants of the sumptuous houses of the Barrio Sur, migrated northward, fleeing from the plague, while the mansions were used as tenements to shelter immigrants, giving rise to the conventillo.
+The tango, the theater, and the cinema knew how to correctly describe this period of life in Buenos Aires.

 The Modern City

 In the following decades, the colonial city would enter modernity, with the remodeling of the urban layout.
-Streets were opened, avenues and parks were laid out.
+Streets were opened, and avenues and parks were laid out.
 The urban infrastructure works were completed.
-The network of drinking water and sewers, pavements and means of transport.
+The network of drinking water and sewers, pavements, and means of transport.